menu

 Demographics

-The education level of Greene citizens is a little higher than the average for US cities and towns: 21.18% of adults in Greene have at least a bachelor's degree.
+The population of Greene overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Greene, 21.18% have at least a bachelor's degree.

 The people who call Greene home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greene residents report their race to be White, followed by Asian.
 Important ancestries of people in Greene include English, Irish, German, Italian, and Polish.